A comprehensive health and safety risk assessment is the first step to compiling a presentation of your risks.

 Assess your risks

-With the assistance of your insurance broker you should carefully assess your insurance requirements and compile a thorough report of the condition of your business - see managing the risks in your business.
+With the assistance of your insurance broker you should carefully assess your insurance requirements and compile a thorough report of the condition of your business - see health and safety risk assessment.

 A good presentation of your risk details with all the required information and evidence of good practices will help the insurance company to make the right decision about how much of a risk your business is and how much premium to charge.

 Your broker should also identify whether you will need to take out specialist insurance for your type of business.
 There are many types of commercial insurance you may wish to consider.
-For more information, see identifying risks and insuring against them.
+For more information, see identify potential business risks and insure against them.

 Minimise your risks